Leva Bates: Personal life

-Bates holds two bachelor's degrees in theater and radio and television production with a minor in dance from Murray State University.
+Bates holds two bachelor's degrees in theater and radio and television production, with a minor in dance, from Murray State University.
 On October 17, 2024, she was recognized by Murray State University as one of their Outstanding Young Alumni in the Fine Arts.
-She also used to work as one of the entertainers at the Universal Orlando theme park.
 She also video blogs for The Geek Soapbox.

 Bates is known for her use of cosplay in her ring outfits; she regularly dresses as characters from TV, movies, video games, and comic books.
 While cosplaying, she incorporates aspects of the character into her wrestling style.